dreymoreau/NumberGuesser/README.md

 # NumberGuesser

-This project allows for the user to input a number
+This project allows for the user to input a number and see if they guessed the correct number between 1 and 10.
+If not the user will be reprompted and asked again to input a new number.

 # How Its Made
 Tech used: C#, .NET